 Students will take three terms of CSD 751 to fulfill this requirement.

 Reviews and Examinations

 Qualifying Exams: The IPPC will prescribe the areas and elements of the exams.
-The exams will take place after at least three-quarters of the course work in the Plan of Study is completed and will follow the policies and guidelines as outlined in the UNCG Graduate School policies.
+The exams will take place after at least three-quarters of the coursework in the Plan of Study is completed and will follow the policies and guidelines as outlined in the UNC Greensboro Graduate School policies.

 Dissertation: Dissertation Proposal Defense, Approval, and Advancement to Candidacy.
 Following completion of course work, qualifying exams, student will have an oral defense of their dissertation proposal (topic, literature review, and methods).
 Upon approval of their doctoral committee of their and approval of dissertation proposal, the student may make application to The Graduate School for admission to candidacy for the doctoral degree.

 Final Oral Examination: Doctoral candidates will successfully pass an oral examination of their independent dissertation study to members of their doctoral committee.